Dominion Voting Machines Are Used in Various States Despite Claims of Voter Fraud

 Dominion Voting Systems was founded by John Poulos and James Hoover back in the early 2000s.
 Dominion Voting machines are used in multiple states.

 Dominion Voting Systems has been around since the early 2000s and is regarded as "one of the fastest-growing tech firms in North America."
 Known for supplying voting machines, Dominion Voting Systems also provides a wide array of other services, including election set-up, ballot layout, and matching testing.
 After the 2020 presidential election, former President Donald Trump accused Dominion of voter fraud, making it difficult for the company to continue with expansion.

 Despite this, Dominion Voting machines are used in many states.
 Established in 2003, the company has been getting citizens in the U.S. and Canada through the voting process.
 Because of the accusations, Dominion Voting Machines even updated its website homepage to defend itself.
 Here's a breakdown of the states that use Dominion Voting machines and details on past litigations.

 Why was Dominion Voting Systems accused of vote fraud?

 President Trump and his supporters have said that the voting systems in the U.S. are prone to fraud.
 On Nov.
-12, Trump tweeted that Dominion's systems deleted 2.7 million of the votes in his favor during this year's presidential election.
+12, 2020, prior to having his Twitter account suspended, Trump tweeted that Dominion's systems deleted 2.7 million of the votes in his favor during this year's presidential election.

 "Data analysis finds 221,000 Pennsylvania votes switched from President Trump to Biden."
 Trump said.
 "States using Dominion Voting Systems switched 435,000 votes from Trump to Biden."
 Twitter flagged the tweet and said that it's "disputed."